ABOUT BALTIC STATES

 • Žemaitija National Park

 Facilities: Lithuania is home to both established campsites and opportunities for wild camping.
-Many campsites are located near lakes, forests, and rivers, offering a peaceful environment.
+Many campsites are located near lakes, forests and rivers, offering a peaceful environment.

 Camping Season: From May to September, but June to August sees the highest number of tourists.